 But one day God came for me.
 He let me know that I was not living for Him.
 I needed to get hot or He would spit me out.
 (See my testimony here.)
 So, I started reading the Bible every day.
 I searched the internet for messages on everything from getting closer to God to being delivered from curses (the generational kind and the kind caused by sin).
 After a while, I stopped going to the Orthodox church altogether.

 Instead, for about five years, I was “unchurched.”
-I would just wake up on Sunday mornings and pray.
-I asked God what He wanted me to learn about and who He wanted me to hear from.
-I would get a sense about the topic and the person, and more often than not, the sermon would zero in on exactly what God seemed to have been trying to teach me all week.
+I would just wake up on Sunday mornings and pray to ask God what He wanted me to learn about and who He wanted me to hear from.
+I would get a sense of the topic and the person, and more often than not, the sermon would zero in on exactly what God seemed to have been trying to teach me all week.
 The pastors I chose from were usually David Wilkerson, Derek Prince, Paul Washer, Carter Conlon, Alistair Beg, and Leonard Ravenhill.

 Then He Sent Me